Chapter 13.12

 13.12.070 Water service termination.

-(a) When the city encounters water uses that represent a dear and immediate hazard to the potable water supply that cannot be immediately abated, the procedure for terminating water service shall be instituted.
+(a) When the city encounters water uses that represent a dire and immediate hazard to the potable water supply that cannot be immediately abated, the procedure for terminating water service shall be instituted.
 Conditions or water uses that create a basis for water service termination shall include, but are not limited to, the following:

 (1) Refusal to install or to test a backflow prevention assembly, or to repair or replace a faulty backflow prevention assembly;